Ramirez hits 14th homer, Indians rout Cubs 10-1 in rematch

+CHICAGO — Jose Ramirez turned on a knee-high pitch and launched the Indians toward a lopsided victory.

-CHICAGO — Jose Ramirez hit his 14th homer and the Cleveland Indians routed the Chicago Cubs 10-1 on Tuesday night in their first meeting at Wrigley Field since the 2016 World Series.
+Ramirez hit his 14th homer and Cleveland routed the Chicago Cubs 10-1 on Tuesday night in their first meeting at Wrigley Field since the 2016 World Series.

 The AL Central leaders moved back to .500 with an easy victory against the team that beat them two years ago to end a 108-year championship drought.

-Ramirez got the blowout going with his three-run drive in the third.
+Ramirez got Cleveland going with his three-run drive in the third.
 The Indians scored four times in the inning while chasing a wild Tyler Chatwood (3-4) and simply poured it on after that.

+"He's one of the better hitters in the game," Cleveland manager Terry Francona said.
+"You look at him (5-foot-9, 165 pounds) and I don't know if you necessarily think you see a guy who can drive the ball out of the ballpark like that.
+And now as he's accumulating some experience, he knows the pitchers, he knows how they're attacking him.
+It makes him even better."

 Trevor Bauer (4-3) went six innings in his second straight scoreless start.
 The right-hander gave up seven hits and struck out six while walking two after shutting down Detroit over eight innings in a win last week.